Subiaco AFC: History

+The COVID-19 pandemic cancelled the 2020 season.
+Subiaco continue in the State League 1 division, avoiding relegation on the final day of the season in 2022 with a 2-1 win over rivals Western Knights.
+In the 2023 season, Subiaco defeated Curtain University 2-0 in the relegation play-off final to remain in State League 1.
+In the same year, both the 18s and reserve teams won their respective leagues.

 Crest and Colours

 Club Crest

 The crest, or badge, of Subiaco AFC is a lion with a mane of black, maroon and gold.
 It is placed on a background of gold with a white and maroon border.
 The words 'Subiaco AFC' are shown along the top of the badge.

 Colours

 The colours of Subiaco AFC are mainly maroon, white and gold, which is shared with the Italian football team, AS Roma, the closest side to the Italian City of Subiaco.
-Black can also bee seen on the club badge, but it is rarely used on kits, home or away.
+Black can also be seen on the club badge, but it is rarely used on kits, home or away.

 Men's team

 The men's first team currently participates in the second tier of Western Australian soccer in the Football West State League Division 1 competition.